 South African Embassy, Abidjan: +225 2244 5963 and +225 2244 7534.

-Abidjan's public transport system can be difficult to navigate.
-There are a number of different taxis operating in the city: Orange taxi cabs operate throughout the city and are the most expensive but also generally the safest option; taxis of other colours operate only in specific areas, are usually shared, and tend to be much cheaper.
+Abidjan's public transport system can be difficult to navigate, as there are a number of different taxis operating in the city.
+Orange taxi cabs operate throughout the city and are the most expensive but also generally the safest option; taxis of other colours operate only in specific areas, are usually shared, and tend to be much cheaper.
 Taxis are rarely metered and a fare should be negotiated before getting into the vehicle.
 Motorcycle taxis also operate in Abidjan, and although cheap, they are best avoided due to safety concerns.

 Buses operate along fixed routes in Abidjan, but are often overcrowded and plagued by petty theft, especially at bus stations.
 Ferries travel across the lagoon.
-Car hire is available at the airport, although self-drive is not recommended as roads can be chaotic and difficult to navigate.
+Car hire is available at the airport, although self-drive is not recommended, as roads can be chaotic and difficult to navigate.
 Often the best option for visitors is to hire a vehicle with a driver.
-Mobile App taxi services like TaxiJet (similar to Uber) are also an option for travellers looking for convenience and safety.
+Mobile App taxi services such as TaxiJet (similar to Uber) are also an option for travellers looking for convenience and safety.

 Abidjan is not known as a tourist Mecca, but there are a couple of interesting sites to visit while in the city.
 It is a spread out city made up of a handful of districts but a good place to start a tour (probably the only place) is Le Plateau.
 Starting at Laza De la Republique and heading into the Tourist Information centre in the Air Ivoire Building will give visitors a good idea of what can be seen in Abidjan.
 From there they can walk up Blvd De la Republique.
 Travellers will pass the flea market on the left-hand side of the road and will find places to eat, but they should definitely take some water along.